cbaragao/InclusivePBI/README.md

 * Guideline 2.3 Seizures: Do not design content in a way that is known to cause seizures.<br />

-* Guideline 2.4 Navigable: Provide ways to help users navigate, find content, and determine where they are.
+* Guideline 2.4 Navigable: Provide ways to help users navigate, find content, and determine where they are. <br />

 </details>

 <details>